 Jazz Money is a Wiradjuri poet and artist currently based on Gadigal land.
 Her practice is centred around the written word while producing works that encompass installation, digital, film and print.
 Jazz’s writing has been widely performed and published nationally and internationally.
 Her first collection how to make a basket won the David Unaipon Award and was released in September 2021 by University of Queensland Press.

 Kris Kneen is the award-winning author of fiction, poetry and non-fiction including An Uncertain Grace which was shortlisted for the Stella Prize.
-They have written and directed broadcast television documentaries and was the Copyright Agency Ltd Non-fiction Fellow in 2020.
-The Three Burials of Lotty Kneen is their latest book.
+They have written and directed broadcast television documentaries and were the Copyright Agency Ltd Non-fiction Fellow in 2020.
+Fat Girl Dancing is their latest book.

 Peter Sipeli has more than two decades of expertise in using and managing advocacy through artistic expression.
 He is an Arts Manager, and supporter of the Spokenword arts movement in Fiji.
 Peter founded 'The Poetry Shop, Fiji' six years ago and facilitates regular poetry events in Suva and poetry circle discussions with new and emerging Fijian writers.